silentdance/ram/intl.en-US/Best Practices/Manage OSS permissions by using RAM.md

 1. Create custom policies according to the subsequent OSS authorization examples.

-    For more information, see [Policy management](../../../../reseller.en-US/User Guide/Permission management/Policy management.md#).
+    For more information, see [Create a custom policy](../../../../reseller.en-US/User Guide/Policies/Custom policies/Create a custom policy.md#).

 2. Locate the target policy and click the policy name.
 3. On the **References** tab, click **Grant Permission**.
 4. In the **Principal** field, enter the ID or name of the target RAM user.
 5. Click **OK**.

     **Note:** You can also attach policies to a RAM user or a RAM user group as needed.
-For more information, see [Permission granting in RAM](../../../../reseller.en-US/User Guide/Permission management/Permission granting/Permission granting in RAM.md#).
+For more information, see [Grant permission to a RAM user](../../../../reseller.en-US/User Guide/RAM users/Grant permission to a RAM user.md#)and [Grant permission to a RAM user group](../../../../reseller.en-US/User Guide/RAM user groups/Grant permission to a RAM user group.md#).

 ## OSS authorization examples {#section_rnr_j0s_mu9 .section}

 -   Example 1: As a RAM administrator, authorize a user to fully manage an OSS bucket.

-    ```
+    ``` {#codeblock_nvf_d4s_3zx}
     {
         "Version": "1",
         "Statement": [